 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
 Fellowship programs can be highly complex.
 In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
-The leadership team may include physician and nonphysician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core) who educate fellows effective fellow is a privilege that is e modeling.
-This privilege may of the clinical learning environ There may be faculty in a de e program director has the responsibility to ensure that all vely role model the Core Competencies.
-Working with a parned through effective teaching and professional role y be removed by the program director when the standards conment are not met. epartment who are not part of the educational program, and Is who is teaching the residents.
-II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; ^(Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant subspecialty board examination(s); ^(Core) II.A.4.a).(10) provide a learning and working environment in which fellows have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; ^(Core) $\parallel \Lambda A \rangle (12)$ onsure the program's compliance with the Sponsoring

-II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a fellow; (Core)
+The leadership team may include physician and nondevelop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; (Core)

+II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; (Core)

+II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; (Core)

+have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)

+Background and Intent: The program director has the responsibility to ensure that all who educate fellows effectively role model the Core Competencies.
+Working with a fellow is a privilege that is earned through effective teaching and professional role modeling.
+This privilege may be removed by the program director when the standards of the clinical learning environment are not met.

+There may be faculty in a department who are not part of the educational program, and the program director controls who is teaching the residents.

+II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant subspecialty board examination(s); (Core) II.A.4.a).(10) provide a learning and working environment in which fellows have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; (Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a fellow; (Core)

 Background and Intent: A program does not operate independently of its Sponsoring Institution.
-It is expected that the program director will be aware of the Sponsoring

-Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and fellows.
+It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and fellows.

-II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core) II.A.4.a).(13).(a) Fellows must not be required to sign a non- competition guarantee or restrictive covenant.
-(Core) II.A.4.a).(14) document verification of program completion for all graduating fellows within 30 days; ^(Core) II.A.4.a).(15) provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, ^(Core)
+II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
+II.A.4.a).(14) document verification of program completion for all graduating fellows within 30 days; (Core)

+provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, (Core)